zhengzhengyiyi/minecraft_chat_bot/README.md

 # Minecraft AI Chat Assistant Mod

 the ai is sometimes stubid and not easy to understand what you mean.\
-I am trying to make it better.
+I am trying to make it better.\
+AI do not have memery yet.

 ## 🌟 Key Features
 - Chat with AI directly in Minecraft game